sdxic/LAB-ACI-Ansible/README.md

 2. Create an account if you do not currently have one by selecting the "Sign up" link at the bottom of the login box.<br>
 ![](images/okta_login.jpg)

+## Schedule Your Lab
+Once logged into Okta, under "My Apps" select "Catalog."
+This will launch the SDx Lab Catalog where you can browse the various available labs.
+For this lab navigate [here](https://catalog.siriussdx.com/catalog.php?parent_id=1&category_id=2).

 ## Virtual Desktop
-Once logged into Okta, under "My Apps" select "ACI Ansible Automation Lab."
-This will launch the virtual desktop that you will use to access the lab resources.
+Navigate back to Okta, under "My Apps" select "LAB Access"  This will launch the virtual desktop that you will use to access the lab resources.
 * ACI GUI
   1. Launch the "ACI GUI" icon located on the desktop from inside the lab.
   2. Login with the appropriate credentials.